-The following key findings were identified as important issues by various advisory group members as policy options that should be shared with legislators for further review and study.
+These findings were identified as important issues by various advisory group members and are included as findings that merit further review and study.

-Ground Ambulance Services that Go Uncompensated
+Uncompensated Ground Ambulance Services

-Treat, but no transport: emergency responses that do not result in a patient being transported to a hospital.
+Treat, but no transport: emergency responses that do not result in a patient being transported to an emergency department of a hospital.

 As repeatedly stated by all interested parties, when someone calls 911 it should be a free call.
-If treat by no transport services are covered by commercial health plans, there is a question as to whether the service should be subject to a consumer's deductible or other cost-sharing.
-Coverage of treat but no transport services could potentially result in fewer transports to emergency rooms, saving health carriers the expense of an emergency department visit.
-Given these uncertain impacts, OIC should contract for an actuarial analysis of the cost and cost offsets of covering treat but no transport services and submit its findings to the 2025 or 2026 legislature.
+If treat but no transport services are covered by commercial health plans, there is a question as to whether the service should be provided without being subject to a consumer's deductible or other cost-sharing.
+Requiring cost-sharing could disincentivize consumers from calling 911.

+Coverage of treat but no transport services could potentially result in fewer transports to hospital emergency departments, saving health carriers the expense of an emergency department visit.
+Given these uncertain impacts, OIC should contract for an actuarial analysis of the cost and cost offsets of covering treat but no transport services and submit its findings to the 2026 legislature.

-Maintain Public Funding for Public and Private Providers for Medicaid/Apple Health Ground Ambulance Services
+Maintain Public Funding for Public and Private Providers for Apple Health (Medicaid) Ground Ambulance Services

-- > Maintain Medicaid/Apple Health GEMT program funding - > Maintain Medicaid/Apple Health QAF program funding
+- > Maintain Apple Health (Medicaid) GEMT program funding - Maintain Apple Health (Medicaid) QAF program funding

-These programs were identified as essential funding that helps cover the cost of care and transportation for Medicaid/Apple Health patients.
-Ground ambulance providers rely on this funding to reduce or alleviate the cost disparity between Medicaid/Apple Health amounts and the cost of services.
-Both programs have recently been extended or renewed and there was support for their continuation.
+These programs were identified as essential funding that helps cover the cost of care and transportation for Apple Health (Medicaid) patients.
+Ground ambulance providers rely on this funding to reduce or alleviate the disparity between Apple Health (Medicaid) payments and the cost of services.
+Both programs have recently been extended or renewed.

-Future study of EMS an as essential health service that is provided by local and state governments and funded by federal, state, and/or local funds
+Future study of EMS an as essential health service that is provided by local and state governments and funded by federal, state, and/or local funds cardiac and stroke care.
+It is strongly recommended that this study be conducted with the specific goal of assessing if the EMS systems in Washington should be considered and funded as an essential public health service similar to fire and police responses.

-- Strongly supported by advisory group members, including DOH who administers the EMS System in Washington - > Outside the scope of this study
+- Strongly supported by advisory group members, including DOH who administers the EMS system in Washington - Outside the scope of this study

-Advisory group members agreed that given the number and complexity of EMS agencies in Washington state, and the critical role that they play, a comprehensive study of the entire EMS System needs to be performed.
-The last such review was completed in 2010 when the Statewide Trauma Care System (Chapter 70.168) was updated to include the Center for Disease Control (CDC) recommendations for cardiac and stroke care.
-It is strongly recommended that this study be conducted with the specific goal of assessing if the EMS Systems in Washington should be considered and funded as an essential public health service similar to fire and police responses.
+Advisory group members agreed that given the number and complexity of EMS agencies in Washington state and the critical role that they play, a comprehensive study of the entire EMS system should be undertaken.
+The last such review was completed in 2010 when the Statewide Trauma Care System ((Chapter 70.168) law was updated to include the Center for Disease Control (CDC) recommendations for